Compiling

 The preprocessor processes the header files before processing the main function.
 That way, all the functions called for in the header files will be available for the main function.

 A byte is eight bits.
 That’s why there are 16 bit, 32 bit and 64 bit words in computer architecture.
 That’s why computers use hexidecimal instead of decimal numbers.
 64 bit words are sometimes two 32 bit words connected together.
-You know, the registers are arranged into 32 bit words in the CPU, and the Assembly code adds two 32 two bit words into one 64 bit, long long, word.
+You know, the registers are arranged into 32 bit words in the CPU, and the Assembly code adds two 32 bit long words into one 64 bit long long word.

 ASCII is a system that assigns a number for all the letters and symbols we can use in a computer.
-The computer converts the numbers, letters and symbols we write into ASCII numbers, which can be read as binary numbers in the CPU.
+The computer converts the numbers, letters and symbols that we enter into the computer into ASCII numbers, then, it converts ASCII into assembly and then binary numbers that the CPU can process.

 It uses 0x as a prefix to tell the CPU that the current number is actually a hexidecimal number, not an ASCII character.
 There are other prefixes for other number systems.
 Hexidecimal is the most important because that’s what computers use to calculate.